 Also, if you bring an older dog home, your pup might feel a little intimidated.
 It could result in inappropriate urination.
 Puppies are more likely to exhibit this behavior than adult dogs.
 However, it should be stopped immediately you notice it.

 Dogs are territorial.
 They will want to chase away anyone or anything overstepping their boundaries.
 Urine marking is likely to happen when you own more than one dog.
 Puppies are also territorial of their owners as well as their homes.

 For instance, if a stray dog is lurking in your homestead, your puppy will sniff them out.
 She will also want to send a message to the other dog that he is not welcome.
 Usually, a dog will urinate to mark boundaries.

 As I have mentioned above, it is likely to happen when you own more than one dog.
 For instance, if your dogs get into a fight, one might urinate to keep the other away.

 Also, dogs who have not been spayed tend to urinate in the house when on heat.
 It is as a result of the sexual hormone release.
 It is a way to welcome potential mates, even if she is a house dog.
 Well, puppies reach sexual maturity between 6 and 9 months.
 Ensure that you get her spayed before then.

-6 month old female dog keeps peeing in house.
+The 6-month-old female dog keeps peeing in the house.
 Incomplete potty training

 Potty training is one of the most important dog pieces of training.
 Yet, it is also among the most difficult things to do.
 You will need to be patient with your dog and have plenty of time for training.
 Else, you would need to hire a dog trainer to do it for you.